 - Attends specialized training sessions and conferences as required.

 - Evaluates and examines internal controls and root cause of inappropriate activity and/or waste.

 - Prepares written reports to include recommendations for the District related to the detection, prevention and resolution of activity within the authority of the OIG/SD.

 - Performs related work as required.

-- Juris Doctor degree from an accredited law school.
+- Juris Doctor from an accredited law school

-- Two years of full-time, paid, professional, financial, investigative or law enforcement experience in a criminal justice, civil or administrative agency which has involved conducting financial, white collar or contract compliance investigations.
+- Four years of full-time, paid, professional, financial, investigative or law enforcement experience in a criminal justice, civil or administrative agency which has involved conducting financial, white collar or contract compliance investigations.

 - Any equivalent combination of training and experience determined to be acceptable by the Office of Talent which includes the completion of a Bachelor’s degree as an educational minimum.

 - All work experience related to the position must be included on the resume.